eviltoylet/eviltoylet.github.io/_posts/2016-02-06-taking-out-the-trash.markdown

 manual and automatic.

 # Why Memory Management?
 Memory management is extremely important for software.
-Software is allocated a finite amount of resources by the operating system and it cannot consume more than the system has.
+Software is allocated a finite amount of memory by the operating system and it cannot consume more than the system has.
 Because, physics.
-Once a running program is out of resources, the program cannot continue to run.
+Once a running program is out of memory, the program cannot continue to run.
 It must abort.
 There is no recourse.

 This is akin to trying to move a very necessary piece of furniture, like a bed, into a room with no space for it.
 If